ryan-p-randall/ryan-p-randall.github.io/recommended-reading.md

 - ["Information Literacy: a Review and Poststructural Critique"](http://eprints.qut.edu.au/8867/), Cushla Kapitzke, 2003, _Australian Journal of Language and Literacy_

+- ["(In)formation literacy: A positivist epistemology and a politics of (out)formation"](http://eprints.qut.edu.au/5876/1/5876.pdf), Cushla Kapitzke, 2003, _Educational Theory_

 ### Blog Posts

 - ["Librarianing to Transgress"](https://chrisbourg.wordpress.com/2014/10/25/librarianing-to-transgress-closing-keynote-acrl-orwa-2014/) and ["Whiteness, Social Justice and the Future of Libraries"](https://chrisbourg.wordpress.com/2016/01/09/whiteness-social-justice-and-the-future-of-libraries/), Chris Bourg, 2014 & 2016